Overview of the leadership development programs at Flinders for academic staff

 - Sessional Teaching - Supporting the Success of your First Year Students

-The Centre for University Teaching can also develop and run customised programs in consultation with you and deliver them in your School or Faculty.
+The Centre for Innovation in Learning and Teaching can also develop and run customised programs in consultation with you and deliver them in your School or Faculty.
 Please also note that;

 - sessional staff attending these academic development sessions are paid at the University's agreed rate;